-It gives you flexibility to live your life outside the 4 walls of your business.
+It gives you the flexibility to live your life outside the 4 walls of your business.

 It gives you a global presence that was not available just a few short years ago.